 In September 2021, after a delay of almost two years caused by COVID-19, I finally made it to the peak of Mount Longonot.
 This is a 2,780 metre dormant volcano one and a half hour’s drive north of Nairobi, in Kenya.
 I was hiking with my friends Matthias and Sheila, who I first met in Malawi five years before.
 It was an overcast day, which kept the temperatures mercifully mild as we followed the steep path up the mountainside.
 Our first goal was to reach the rim.
 From here, we could see across the crater, which – unusually for a volcano – was filled with a dense forest, cut off from the outside world by steep cliffs.
 Its was unclear what wildlife was living down there, although we did see the occasional giraffe on our way up.
 Great gashes down the mountainsides traced the routes where lava had previously flowed and we found pieces of brittle pumice stone scattered amongst the ash around the crater.

 From this viewpoint, a well-worn path circled around the rim of the crater, which rose to a higher peak about a third of the way around.
 As we walked and scrambled along the narrow route, my boots, which had been black at the start of the hike, got progressively covered in ash until they turned almost white.
-It took another hour or so to reach the peak, from which we could look back down into the crater.
-Longonot is a lonely mountain so we were also rewarded with a 360-degree view across the surrounding flat plain to Lake Naivasha in one direction and Hells Gate National Park in another.
+It took another hour or so to reach the peak, from where we could look back down into the crater.
+Longonot is a lonely mountain so we were also rewarded with a 360-degree view across the surrounding plain to Lake Naivasha in one direction and Hell’s Gate National Park in another.
 Even at this distance, we could see tall columns of steam rising from the geothermal vents in the park.

 On the way up the mountain, we passed a few other ex-pat hikers, but on the way back down we encountered large groups or Kenyan students, many of them happily drunk and listening to music, who had arrived after us on a bus trip from Nairobi.
 Back in the office, I asked my Kenyan colleagues Dennis about this.
 “It’s something that started during COVID-19,” he explained.
 “Young people couldn’t go to bars anymore, so these hiking trips were one of the few opportunities for them to have a party.”